petershin/liferay-learn/docs/dxp/latest/en/building-applications/data-frameworks/service-builder/service-builder-basics/generating-model-persistence-and-service-code.md

             └── service.properties // Tracks the service build version
 ```

 The model, persistence, and service implementation classes were generated to the Java package path `com.acme.y7g4`.
-Learn about the classes at [Understanding Service Builder Generated Classes](./understanding-service-builder-generated-classes.md).
+Learn about the classes at [Understanding and Extending Generated Classes](./understanding-and-extending-generated-classes.md).

 SQL scripts and the persistence configuration were generated to the `resources/META-INF` folder.